Through The Fibro Fog

 Step 4

-Add in the rest of the ingredients and stir to combine (image 4).
-Close the container and set aside in the fridge for at least an hour (it can be overnight).
+Add in the chia seeds, pumpkin seeds, desiccated coconut, vanilla extract (if using) and maple syrup and stir to combine (image 4).
+Close the container and set aside in the fridge for at least an hour (it can be overnight if that works for you).

 When ready to serve, check to see if it needs a touch more milk and then enjoy!